 One can’t plant a sapling and expect a fruit tree to magically spring up to provide a bountiful harvest for the next year.
 It must be cultivated.
 Similarly, Development takes time, which is why it makes sense to move into development sooner rather than later.
 As the African proverb states, “The best time to plant a tree was 20 years ago; second best time is now.”

-If your school wants to serve the poor, who may not be able to afford the tuition at your school, and don’t have a Development Director to seek outside sources for funding, you may be relying on inflated tuition amounts so that families can afford to pay tuition are also footing the bill for those that can’t afford to pay, as well as fundraising dollars that are generated by current families.
-If you haven’t figured it out already, that’s another recipe for potential disaster.
+If your school wants to serve the poor, who may not be able to afford the tuition at your school, and it doesn’t have a Development Director to seek outside sources for funding, you may be relying on inflated tuition amounts so families who can afford to pay tuition are also footing the bill for those that can’t afford to pay, as well as expect current parents to participate in fundraising events to generate additional revenue to benefit the school (since if it benefits the parents directly, it could be deemed as taxable income for the family).
+If you haven’t figured it out already, that’s another potential recipe for disaster.